cockroachdb/docs/src/current/cockroachcloud/network-authorization.md

 {{site.data.alerts.callout_success}}
 Use GCP VPC Peering or AWS PrivateLink if:

 - You need to allowlist more defined IP address ranges than allowed by the maximum (20 for {{ site.data.products.dedicated }} clusters and 50 for {{ site.data.products.serverless }}).
+For {{ site.data.products.dedicated }} clusters on AWS, reach out to your Cockroach Labs team or support to increase the limit if needed.
 - Your servers’ IP addresses are not static.
 - You want avoid exposing your cluster to the public internet.